Castelbello: typical flavours, culture and irrigation channels paths

 Unfar from it Castel Juval can be admired at the entrance of Val Senales.
 This castle has been recently restored: it is owned by the mountaineer Reinhold Messner and contains a museum with works of art and sacred objects related to the myth of the Mountain.

-Castelbello lies between the Tessa Group Nature park and the Stelvio National park, and it offers incomparable landscapes for walks and hikes.
+Castelbello lies between the Tessa Group Nature park and the Stilfser Joch National Park (Stelvio National Park), and it offers incomparable landscapes for walks and hikes.
 The most typical are the walks along the irrigation channels and ditches, but there are also more demanding walks towards the alpine lakes and the huts and a Nordic walking itinerary.

 Stelvio National Park